uvarc/rc-website/content/post/2023-december-maintenance.md

 |texlive    |2023    | - | 2020  |
 {{< /table >}}

+#### Special reminders

+- Users who must build C/C++/Fortran code with GCC 7 or older should containerize the application starting with the [official GCC base image](https://hub.docker.com/_/gcc).
+Contact us if you need assistance.
+- Modules that depend on Intel 18.0 are either migrated to the newer version (`2023.1`) or dropped.
+Users should rebuild code with `2023.1` if possible.
 - Modules that depend on Python 2.7 are dropped.
 Users of legacy Python code can create a custom environment using the `anaconda` or `mamba` (recommended) module.
+- The `mamba` module is now separated from `anaconda`.